isomerpages/enterprisesg-cpso/_about-us/FAQ/For Suppliers.md

 <summary><strong>8.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Do CGs supplied between businesses (i.e. B2B) require a SAFETY Mark?</strong>
 </summary>
 <div data-type="detailsContent" class="isomer-details-content">
-<p>Suppliers who choose to supply only to the commercial market need not
+<p>Suppliers who choose to supply only to the commercial market need <strong>not</strong> register
-register their goods with the CPSO.
+their goods with the CPSO.
 However, they must ensure that the end users of such goods are not consumers.
 This could be done by vetting potential buyers or limiting sales channels to ensure the CGs are only for use or installed in non-households.
 A CG that is eventually used by consumers downstream for <strong>home</strong> use will require the SAFETY Mark.</p>
 <p>For example, if a supplier sells washing machines to a condominium developer
 to be placed inside the condominium units, the washing machines will require a SAFETY Mark.
 One party in the supply chain (e.g. the supplier or the